-The Spoonk acupressure is one of the most unusual ways to deal with muscle tension and improve your sleep that I’ve come across since starting this blog.
+The Spoonk acupressure is one of the most unusual ways to deal with muscle tension and improve your sleep that I’ve come across.

 When I first heard they were receiving praise throughout the health world, I have to admit I was a little skeptical.

-But since I often have back problems, and was keen to see exactly how it helps you sleep better, I ordered one up from amazon.com to see what all the fuss was about.
+But since I often have back problems, and am always keen to try new ways to sleep better, I picked one up from amazon.com to test it for myself.

 What is an acupressure mat?